dag7dev/awesome-anbernic/README.md

 - (optional) Flash custom firmware to have more flexibility.
 - (optional) Try Android on supported Anbernic console.
 While booting the console, hold the F button.
 - Charge your console: NEVER ever use a fast charger! **Use 5V/1A to be safe**.
-- 5V/1.5A on some console may be supported (if yes it is written on the sticker behind your console), however it is not recommended.
+- 5V/1.5A on some console may be supported.
+This information is usually written on a sticker behind your console.
+Although officially supported, some people encountered troubles while not using 5V/1.5A.
+We strongly don't recommended using an adapter different 5V/1A.

 ### Charging your console